janaiscoding/shopping-cart/README.md

 ### Future plans for this project

-- Better styling and mobile responsiveness
+- Better styling and mobile responsiveness (checked)
 - Contact form on the Contact page for Reservations
 - Fetch products from an API
 - Add localStorage for the products